A long time ago, I had a stalker. He still pops up now and then. I like to think I can help others in the same situation.

 - If information appears in the press that no one except you and your trusted friends/personnel have access to, that's a major sign that you are under surveillance.

 - A stalker likes his victim to be aware that he has access to private conversations—it adds to the fear-factor—and he will often find ways to let you know you are being watched, followed, or listened to.

-Tune your radio into a silent spot at the high end of the FM band.
-Carry the radio around the room.
-If it begins to make odd sounds such as a high-pitched squeal, move it until the sound reaches its loudest pitch.
+Even without buying a fancy device, you might use your radio to find electronic surveillance devices.
+The radio will emit feedback if there's any electronic transmissions.
 You may be familiar with this feedback phenomenon when it happens with speakers.
 Well, when it occurs with an FM radio, it's because of the same thing–the radio is picking up transmissions from the bug and can often lead you right to it.

 You can also do a similar sweep with a small hand-held TV.
 Check channels 2, 7, 13, 14, 50-60, and 66-68 for marked interference.
 It works with analog or digital.